Stockholm world water week 2025

 Speakers include:

-• Sareen Malik, African Civil Society Network for Water and Sanitation
+• Sareen Malik, Executive Director, African Civil Society Network for Water and Sanitation

-• Dr Nick Hepworth and Dr Charles Wight, Water Witness International
+• Dr Nick Hepworth, CEO, Water Witness International

 Just transitions: climate secure futures built on water secure foundations